ArndEmpting/ComfyUI_Prompt_List_Iteration_JSON/README.md

 - **Positive Prompt**: The saved or retrieved positive prompt.
 - **Negative Prompt**: The saved or retrieved negative prompt.
+- **Prompt Name**: The name of the used prompt.
+Can be useful as prefix input for the save image node.
 - **Full List**: The entire prompt list as a JSON string.

 ### Example Workflow